 Explore Cowiche Canyon

-With breakfast in hand, make your way to the stunning Cowiche Canyon area, which is managed by the Cowiche Canyon Conservancy and boasts around 20 miles of connected trails.
-The Cowiche Canyon Trail (2.9 miles one way) winds through the canyon surrounded by steep sagebrush slopes.
+Beat the heat and get an early start today.
+Stop by Viera’s Bakery & Deli for tasty grab-and-go options before making your way to Cowiche Canyon.
+Managed by the Cowiche Canyon Conservancy, the area boasts around 20 miles of trails.
+The Cowiche Canyon Trail (2.9 miles one way) winds through the canyon, surrounded by steep sagebrush slopes.
 From the east or west trailheads, you can choose to walk the entire trail or branch off to explore other areas.
-The Winery Trail, which climbs the north side of the canyon to the tasting room at Wilridge Winery, offers sweeping views.
-The winery opens at noon and offers small bites such as hummus and veggies if you need a post-hike reward.

 Tip: Temperatures can heat up quickly in summer and shade can be sparse, so bring sun protection and plenty of water.
-You’ll also want to keep an eye out for rattlesnakes.
+You’ll also want to keep an eye out for snakes.

 Enjoy Tacos and Tamales

-For lunch, head to one of the many restaurants serving up fresh tacos and tamales.
-Los Hernandez, a tiny James Beard award-winning restaurant in Union Gap, serves up homemade tamales using a traditional family recipe.
-Specialties include pork and chicken tamales and seasonal asparagus tamales in the spring.
-Tammy’s Mexican Restaurant serves up classics, while JJ’s Birrieria and Antojitos showcase their succulent birria in queso tacos and ramen for a fun twist.
+For dinner, head to one of the many restaurants serving up fresh tacos and tamales.
+Los Hernandez, a James Beard award-winning restaurant in Union Gap and Yakima, is known for homemade tamales using a traditional family recipe.
+Specialties include pork and chicken, plus asparagus tamales in the spring.
+Tammy’s Mexican Restaurant serves up classics, while JJ’s Birrieria and Antojitos offers succulent birria in queso tacos and ramen for a fun twist.
 For more delicious options, check out the Taco & Tamale Trail, which was created in partnership with the Central Washington Hispanic Chamber of Commerce.

 Day 3